; ;

 The core of my research has been the development of machine learning and statistical methods to infer the representation of informative features in high-dimensional data, and the application of these methods to understand how the brain represents and processes sensory stimuli and behavioral decisions in the activity of populations of neurons.

-More broadly, I am mostly interested in understanding how the causal structure and generative mechanisms of complex systems can be learned from data and exploited to create useful representations of high-dimensional data that are more robust and generalizable across domains.
-Currently, I am studying how the structure of causal mechanisms is reflected in distinctive sets of independencies between different sources of variability in a system, as well as in its invariance properties.
-I then exploit these causal trademarks for statistical modeling and to infer the effect of external perturbations or modifications of those mechanisms.
-The objective of this research is to better characterize complex real-life systems (e.g. neuroscience, genomics) and to improve data representations with causal inference methods also for technological applications.
+More broadly, I am mostly interested in understanding how the causal structure and generative mechanisms of complex systems can be learned from data and exploit it to create useful representations of high-dimensional data that are more robust and generalizable across domains, to better characterize complex real-life systems (e.g. neuroscience, genomics) and to improve data representations with causal inference methods also for technological applications.

 Carlos Reyes Aldasoro